burntspaghetti/deepLearningDashboard/readme.md

 ##Current State:

 This project is a scalable proof of concept utilizing deep learning technology from AlchemyAPI.
 The process begins with user input search text.
 DLD then grabs tweets and posts matching the search text from Twitter and StackExchange APIs and then feeds the responses into AlchemyAPI for natural language processing (NLP) analysis.
 The information gathered from Twitter and StackExchange is analyzed for sentiment, keywords, entities, concepts, and relevance.
-The results are then presented in graphical form using Highcharts as well as color coded table form using Datatables for quick queries.
+The results are then presented in graphical form using [Highcharts](http://www.highcharts.com/) as well as color coded table form using [DataTables](https://www.datatables.net/) for quick queries.

 ##Future State: